marijnh/Eloquent-JavaScript/15_event.md

 The function given to `removeEventListener` has to be the exact same function value that was given to `addEventListener`.
-So to unregister a handler, you'll want to give the function a name (`once`, in the example) to be able to pass the same value to both methods.
+So to unregister a handler, you'll want to give the function a name (`once`, in the example) to be able to pass the same function value to both methods.

 ## Event objects